 - One Set of Comprehension Bookmarks - A collection of bookmarks that your children can refer to when they are reading.
 Includes a range of questions to encourage them to analyse the text in different ways.

-Click on the thumbnails below to view samples of resources from The Comprehension Pack.
+Watch the video below to view samples of resources from the Comprehension Pack.

 All payments are handled securely.
 Questions?
 Visit our Help Pages.

 What a blessing this Pack has been!
 I've often found it difficult to find comprehension materials, and these ones are real quality.
 The comprehension materials have been invaluable for my class, and for those children who needed extra practice.Mostly, I've used the fiction and nonfiction comprehension exercises.
 They're just fantastic!
 All very interesting and readable, each one is repeated three times - an "easy" version of the text, that looks suitable for Years 2 or 3, a "medium" version, perhaps suitable for years 3 or 4, and a "hard" version, for years 5-6.
 Each one comes with a set of questions and answers.
 They are very well-written and target comprehension skills well.I haven't yet used the other resources so much, but they certainly look very interesting - a guide to comprehension, and lots of exercises in describing and answering questions, as well as materials and exercises to use in comprehension sessions.
 I'm planning on using them more in the next year, when I shall be rethinking my comprehension plans.Thanks again, Mark and Helen - terrific work!